ryancooper/course-info/lab4.md

   At this point, your code should pass the `TransactionTest` unit test and the `AbortEvictionTest` system test.
 You may find the `TransactionTest` system test illustrative, but it will likely fail until you complete the next exercise.

+You may remember that B+ trees can prevent phantom tuples from showing up between two consecutive range scans by using next-key locking.
+Since SimpleDB uses page-level, strict two-phase locking, protection against phantoms effectively comes for free if the B+ tree is implemented correctly.
+Thus, at this point you should also be able to pass BPlusTreeNextKeyLockingTest.

 ***